Semiparametric Bayesian Estimation of Dynamic Discrete Choice Models: Application II: Gilleskie's Multinomial Model of Medical Care Use and Work Absence

 The per-period utilities can be expressed in the following form.

 where $\theta_4=-\infty$ so that when $t=0$ the decision $d_t=0$ is always chosen.
 Since we do not restrict the location and scale of $\epsilon_t$, the values $ \theta_p$, $p=1,2,3$ can be set to arbitrary values and $\theta_5$ can be set to an arbitrary positive value in our semiparametric estimation procedure.
-See Appendix \ref{sec:utility_derivation} for more detail on per-period utilities.
+More details on per-period utilities are given in Appendix \ref{sec:utility_derivation}.